Imagine Entertainment: Imagine Entertainment

-On April 5, 2017, Imagine signed a six-picture deal with Warner Bros. and Australian visual effects/animation studio Animal Logic to develop, finance, and produce six animated/live-action films.
+On April 5, 2017, Imagine signed a six-picture deal with Warner Bros.
+Pictures and Australian visual effects and animation studio Animal Logic to develop, finance, and produce six animated/live-action films.
 At the end of July 2017, the company struck a four-year first look co-financing and television production deal with CBS Corporation, which saw the former producing content for the company's CBS and Showtime television networks and CBS All Access SVOD streaming service.
-The agreement was reached by Grazer and CBS Corporation then-Chairman and then-CEO Les Moonves.
+The agreement was reached by Grazer and CBS Corporation, then-Chairman and then-CEO Les Moonves.

 In February 2018, Imagine acquired a controlling stake in Jax Media.
 In November that same year, the company also acquired a stake in content studio Marginal Mediaworks founded by CEO Sanjay Sharma.

 In June 2020, Imagine Entertainment made a substantial investment in Academy Award-winning filmmaker Alex Gibney's Jigsaw Productions.
 Gibney formed the New York-based Jigsaw in 2012, and directed and produced Enron: The Smartest Guys in the Room, Taxi to the Dark Side, Going Clear: Scientology and the Prison of Belief, The Inventor: Out for Blood in Silicon Valley, We Steal Secrets: The Story of WikiLeaks, and Citizen K. More recently, the studio signed a first-look deal with Apple Originals.

 In January 2023, Imagine Entertainment promoted Justin Wilkes to President of the company.
 Most recently, the company struck a first-look deal for feature films and documentaries with Amazon Studios.